cici830/coding-three-final/README.md

                  nn.LeakyReLU(0.2, inplace=True)
              )
      ```

-   This modification ensures that the discriminator correctly processes the grayscale input images of FashionMNIST.
+4. **Number of Test Samples Increase:**

-4. **Number of Test Samples Increase:** The number of test samples was increased from 16 to 32 to provide a more extensive evaluation of the model's performance.
+   The number of test samples was increased from 16 to 32 to provide a more extensive evaluation of the model's performance.
    - **Original Code:**
      ```python
      num_test_samples = 16